 The Refuge System began in 1903 when President Theodore Roosevelt created a “Federal Bird Reservation” at Pelican Island in Florida to save brown pelicans.
 The protection of this three-acre mangrove island was a pivotal moment for the American conservation movement, laying the groundwork for what would become our system of national wildlife refuges.

-Today, there are more than 550 national wildlife refuges across the country, with at least one in every U.S. state and territory.
+Today, more than 560 national wildlife refuges exist across the country, with at least one in every U.S. state and territory.
 Although some are in remote areas, others are within an hour’s drive of many major cities, enabling millions of Americans to visit and cherish their natural heritage up close.

-- Attract approximately 45 million visitors each year, offering activities such as wildlife-watching, hunting, fishing, photography, hiking, canoeing, kayaking and environmental education
+- Attract more than 48 million visitors each year, offering activities such as wildlife-watching, hunting, fishing, photography, hiking, canoeing, kayaking and environmental education

 - Protect clean air and safe drinking water for nearby communities

 - Generate more than $2.4 billion for local economies and create nearly 35,000 U.S. jobs annually

 - Return an average of $4.87 to local economies for every $1 appropriated to the Refuge System

 The U.S. Fish and Wildlife Service: America’s Conservation Agency